huungoc1994hd/hn.laravel-tuyendung/README.md

-# Website for recruiting unskilled labor
+# How to install this project

 Run
 `composer install`